 Sometimes we don’t have time to work through our emotional roadblocks.
 For example, when a presentation is due at work tomorrow.
 We might already understand our inner critic goes into overdrive whenever we take on a new endeavour.
 But we need to move forward now.

-Do the Work author, Steven Pressfield explains that we often confuse our inability to finish a task with our overall ability.
+author, Steven Pressfield explains that we often confuse our inability to finish a task with our overall ability.
 If we view our procrastination as an indication that we are incapable, then this can cause us to start feeling stuck.

 Pressfield’s mantra, ‘You are not your resistance.
 Your resistance is your resistance.’ means that our resistance is not an indication of our overall capabilities.
 It is only an indication that we are resisting this particular step.
 So stop worrying about it and get to work.
 We can do this by thinking of our resistance as an external force, Resistance Dragon.